-25-year-old Sam is brought in by the police due to public concern regarding some bizarre and distressed behaviour in the city centre.
-The police say Sam will only speak of being “scared of ‘them’ ”.
-He’s currently curled up in a ball over in the corner of the room.
+Sam, a 25-year-old male, is brought in to the hospital by the police due to public concern regarding some bizarre and distressed behaviour in the city centre.
+The police say Sam will only speak of being “scared of them”.
+He’s currently curled up in a ball, in the corner of the room.

 Mental health act

 Section 136 allows police to bring a person from a public place to a place of safety.

 The place of safety can be A&E, a police station or a specific ‘136 Suite’.

 A person can be held under Section 136 for a maximum of 72 hours.

 During this time an assessment of the individual should take place by a mental health professional.